-Cross-Contamination: The pathogen was transferred to the suspect food during preparation by contact with contaminated worker hands, equipment, utensils, drippage, or spillage.
-If worker hands were the mode of contamination, the worker was not necessarily infected with or a carrier of the organism.
+Cross-Contamination: The pathogen was transferred to the suspect food during preparation by contact with contaminated employee hands, equipment, utensils, drippage, or spillage.
+If employee hands were the mode of contamination, the employee was not necessarily infected with or a carrier of the organism.

-- Determine if raw foods were stored separately from cooked and ready-to-eat foods. - Check if food workers were properly washing their hands and using a physical safety barrier such as disposable gloves, deli papers and utensils in-between handling raw and cooked or ready-to-eat foods. - Check equipment, utensils and food contact surfaces for proper cleaning and sanitizing between use
+- Determine if raw foods were stored separately from cooked and ready-to-eat foods. - Check if food employees were properly washing their hands and using a physical safety barrier such as disposable gloves, deli papers and utensils inbetween handling raw and cooked or ready-to-eat foods. - Check equipment, utensils and food contact surfaces for proper cleaning and sanitizing between use